h15200/notes/system-design.md

 - Reverse proxy also sits in the SAME place as a forward proxy, in between the client and server but on behalf of the SERVER.
 It can log, cache, load balance or do anything as an additional step before the original client request reaches the server.

+- all load balancers are also reverse-proxies. you can have a reverse-proxy even if you only have 1 service to do things like config, routing, optimization for faster first paint etc...

 ex- `Nginx` is a popular reverse proxy used for load balancing

 ### Load balancers

-Hardware vs Software
+- Hardware vs Software

-Hardware load balancers are actual structures.
+  - Hardware load balancers are actual structures.
-Software load balancers are USUALLY what systems design interviews are refering to.
+  - Software load balancers are USUALLY what systems design interviews are refering to.
 Software is more flexible in what you can do.

 - is a type of reverse proxy (most of the time) as a reverse proxy sits in between the client and server on behalf of the server.
 - can be set for the database, or even on the dns layer (google.com has many IPs and the DNS roundrobin will assign a requeset to the correct dns server to respond with a domain name)